bredelings/BAli-Phy/PLAN.md

    of these, and should become the implementation path.

 3. `reg_heap::expression_at()` remains as a compatibility accessor over `closure::legacy_exp()`.
-It is no longer in evaluator loops, but it remains in legacy wrappers, graph-register comparison/debug code, and some assertions.
+It is no longer in evaluator loops, and the simple `context_ref` call sites have been removed.
+Remaining uses are mostly graph-register comparison/debug code, interchangeability assertions, graph display naming, and the accessor itself.

 4. `closure::legacy_exp()` and `Runtime::to_expression_ref()` remain necessary
    adapters.
 Long term they should be used at parser/model-generation/display